Krapaince/c_json_tools/README.md

 me build a network project that you can find [here](https://github.com/Zumtak/NWP_MyTeams_Epitech).

-I have update the library since so the version used in the network project is outdated.
+I have updated the library since so the version used in the network project is outdated.

 ## :warning: Warning
 This project doesn't conform with [RFC 7159](https://tools.ietf.org/html/rfc7159 ).
 If you want a project that feat this usage, please see [c-json](https://github.com/json-c/json-c).

+The number type handle by the library has as limit the C integer.
+It does not support the floating and the base 10 exponent.

 ## Prerequisites